amiMohammad/shadPS4/README.md

 A few noteworthy teams/projects who've helped us along the way are:

 - [**Panda3DS**](https://github.com/wheremyfoodat/Panda3DS): A multiplatform 3DS emulator from our co-author wheremyfoodat.
-They have been incredibly helpful in understanding and solving problems[...]
+They have been incredibly helpful in understanding and solving problems that came up from natively executing the x64 code of PS4 binaries

-- [**fpPS4**](https://github.com/red-prig/fpPS4): The fpPS4 team has assisted massively with understanding some of the more complex parts of the PS4 operating system and libraries, by helping wit[...]
+- [**fpPS4**](https://github.com/red-prig/fpPS4): The fpPS4 team has assisted massively with understanding some of the more complex parts of the PS4 operating system and libraries, by helping with reverse engineering work and research.

 - **yuzu**: Our shader compiler has been designed with yuzu's Hades compiler as a blueprint.
-This allowed us to focus on the challenges of emulating a modern AMD GPU while having a high-quality o[...]
+This allowed us to focus on the challenges of emulating a modern AMD GPU while having a high-quality optimizing shader compiler implementation as a base.

 - [**felix86**](https://github.com/OFFTKP/felix86): A new x86-64 → RISC-V Linux userspace emulator

 - [**emudev.org**](https://emudev.org/): A network of people interested in the documentation, emulation, simulation and re-implementation of hardware near extinction .
-Belongs to my friend skmp a[...]
+Belongs to my friend skmp and me (shadow) also a member of it

 # License